yungcypo/Obsidian/Programming/HTML.md

 	- `UTF-8` is like a basic set of characters
 - `<meta name="description" content="The best website in whole world">`
 	- Gives a description on website
-	- It's usually shown on tab in the browser
 	- Inside of this `meta` tag, you are telling what type of information/setting you want to define *(description)* and you are telling what the description should be *(The best website in whole world)*
 - `<meta name="author" content="Cypo">`
 	- Gives information about the author